canonical/irc-bridge-operator/docs/how-to/troubleshooting.md

    Before making any changes, ensure you have a full backup of your Synapse database to prevent data loss.

+   Find more details about the backup in [How to Backup and Restore](https://charmhub.io/synapse/docs/how-to-backup-and-restore).

 2. **Update the `appservice_stream_position`**:
    Run the following SQL query to update the `appservice_stream_position` to the latest event: